carbon-language/carbon-lang/docs/design/generics/overview.md

 not the function body; other call sites that call the same function with different types may be fine.

-So while you can define constraints for template type arguments, they are needed for generic type arguments.
-In fact type constraints are the main thing we need to add to support generic type arguments, beyond what is described in [the "non-type generics" section above](#non-type-generics).
+So while you can define constraints for template type parameters, they are needed for generic type parameters.
+In fact type constraints are the main thing we need to add to support generic type parameters, beyond what is described in [the "non-type generics" section above](#non-type-generics).

 ## Proposed programming model